-Although it has yet to be verified, there is a reflective surface aspect to ‘our near side’ of the moon’s dissimilar to the dark side.
+Although still to be verified, there appears to be a reflective surface aspect to ‘our near side’ of the moon that is significantly dissimilar to the dark side.
 Check this out! *

 If so what could this unique ‘reflective‘ surface material be attributed to..?
 Indeed, what well known feature has the moon always presented for us earthlings?
 Needless to say it is, and always will be, ‘a shining light‘ * for all mankind

-* “Lunar regolith is the blanket of fine, loose, fragmental material covering the entire (visible side ed.) surface of the Moon.
-It is often called lunar soil, though it lacks the organic content of Earth’s soil, and it consists of pulverized rock fragments, mineral grains, and tiny glassy particles called agglutinates.” (biology insights)
+The blanket of fine, loose, fragmental material covering the entire visible surface of the Moon is often called lunar soil, though it lacks the organic content of Earth’s soil it consists of pulverized rock fragments, mineral grains, and tiny glassy particles called agglutinates.” (biology insights)

 * And God went on to make the two great luminaries, the greater luminary for dominating the day and the lesser luminary for dominating the night, and also the stars.
 Thus God put them in the expanse of the heavens to shine upon the earth and to dominate by day and by night and to make a division between the light and the darkness.
 Then God saw that it was good.
 (Genesis 1:16-18)